lmengfan/revit-mcp-python/README.md

 # Creating Your Own Tools

-The modular architectire of this project has been crafted specifically to make adding functionalities as easy as posisble.

-Plus, the provided LLM.txt file should provide your language model with all it needs to get started right away.
+The modular architecture of this project makes adding functionalities relatively simple.
+The provided LLM.txt file also gives your language model the necessary context to get started right away.

 The process involves three main parts: